awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createdomain-configure-slow-logs.md

 You can access these operations using the [AWS SDKs](https://aws.amazon.com/tools/#sdk)\.

-The AWS SDKs \(except the Android and iOS SDKs\) support all the operations that are defined in [Amazon Elasticsearch Service Configuration API Reference](es-configuration-api.md), including the `--log-publishing-options` option for `CreateElasticsearchDomain` and `UpdateElasticsearchDomainConfig`\.
+The AWS SDKs \(except the Android and iOS SDKs\) support all the operations that are defined in [Configuration API reference for Amazon Elasticsearch Service](es-configuration-api.md), including the `--log-publishing-options` option for `CreateElasticsearchDomain` and `UpdateElasticsearchDomainConfig`\.

-If you enabled one of the slow logs, see [Setting Elasticsearch Logging Thresholds for Slow Logs](#es-createdomain-configure-slow-logs-indices)\.
+If you enabled one of the slow logs, see [Setting Elasticsearch logging thresholds for slow logs](#es-createdomain-configure-slow-logs-indices)\.
 If you enabled only error logs, you don't need to perform any additional configuration steps\.

-## Setting Elasticsearch Logging Thresholds for Slow Logs<a name="es-createdomain-configure-slow-logs-indices"></a>
+## Setting Elasticsearch logging thresholds for slow logs<a name="es-createdomain-configure-slow-logs-indices"></a>

 Elasticsearch disables slow logs by default\.
 After you enable the *publishing* of slow logs to CloudWatch, you still must specify logging thresholds for each Elasticsearch index\.
 These thresholds define precisely what should be logged and at which log level\.